drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 **The Python program** saves incoming data onto a queue.
 The command **save \<filespec\>** retrieves and writes the data to disk.
 The command **clear** empties the data queue without writing to disk.
 The saved data includes the "0" frame.
 The first exposure interval is frame 1.

 Data frames can be added using **add all** which sums all of the data into one frame, or **add all after n** which sums all the frames after the first "n" frames, or **add framesets** which sums the data at each index in the frame set.
 After adding the frames, you can use **save** as above, or collect more data and add again.
+(See the next section "On Linearity and Reproducibility...")

 Following is an example that shows the data produced with a single frame at low intensity compared to that produced by adding 100 frames collected at the same signal intensity.
 The signal to noise ratio increases by a factor of 10 as expected (√N).
 Aside, being able to add data frames and obtain meaningful data is possible only when your instrument is linear.
 We will discuss this in further detail in the next section.